holoviz/panel/doc/how_to/interactivity/bind_function.md

-# Make your functions interactive
+# Add interactivity to a function

-This guide addresses how to make your functions interactive by binding them to widgets.
+This guide addresses how to make your functions interactive by binding widgets to them.
 This is done with the use of `pn.bind`, which binds a function or method to the value of a widget.

 ---

-## Bind a widget to a function
-Making a function interactive is easy to do in Panel.
-First, you need a function, then create widgets, and finally,  bind the widgets to the function.
+The recommended approach to adding interactivity to your applications is by writing reactive functions or method.
+To discover how to write one of these first, we need a function.

-First, let's create a function; this function takes an argument `number` and will return a string of stars equal to the number:
+Let's start by creating a function.
+The function takes an argument `number` and will return a string of stars equal to the number:

 ```{pyodide}
 def star_creator(number):